 Random Access Memory (RAM): RAM is basically main memory of the computer.
 RAM is a semiconductor memory made up of small memory chips that form a memory module.
 These modules are installed in the RAM slots on the motherboard of computer.
 Every time you open a program, it gets loaded from the hard drive into the RAM.
+This is because reading data from the RAM is much foster hard drive into the RAM.
 This is because reading data from the RAM is much faster than reading data from the hard drive.